TsingZ0/PFLlib/README.md

-# PFLlib: Personalized Federated Learning Algorithm Library
+# PFLlib: Personalized Federated Learning Library

 👏 **We will change the license to Apache-2.0 in the next release.**